harrisoncramer/gitlab.nvim/README.md

     resolved = '✓', -- Symbol to show next to resolved discussions unresolved = '✖', -- Symbol to show next to unresolved discussions },
+  discussion_sign = {
+    -- See :h sign_define for details about sign configuration. enabled = true,
+    text = "💬",
+    linehl = nil,
+    texthl = nil,
+    culhl = nil,
+    numhl = nil,
+  },
+  discussion_diagnostics = {
+    -- If you want to customize diagnostics for discussions you can make special config -- for namespace `gitlab_discussion`.
+See :h vim.diagnostic.config enabled = true,
+    severity = vim.diagnostic.severity.INFO,
+    code = nil, -- see :h diagnostic-structure display_opts = {}, -- see opts in vim.diagnostic.set
+  },
   pipeline = {
     created = "",
     pending = "",